 Finally, the question of equity of resource allocation in health, and particularly in primary health care, continues to occupy researchers in health economics.
 The integration of human rights considerations, community participation, health management and leadership into public health policy and health systems practice is another major area of work.

-The School also hosts two NRF sponsored South African Research Chairs held by Professor Di McIntyre (Health and Wealth) and Associate Professor Aqiel Dalvie (Global Environmental Health).
+The School also hosts two NRF sponsored South African Research Chairs held by Associate Professor John Ataguba (Health and Wealth) and Professor Aqiel Dalvie (Global Environmental Health).